 Developing within Shoreline Jurisdiction

-Shoreline jurisdiction, or shoreline lands, are those lands extending landward for 200 ft. in all directions, as measured on a horizontal plane from the ordinary high water mark (OHWM), including all wetlands associated with the shoreline.
+Shoreline jurisdiction includes marine waters and lakes, and those lands extending landward for 200 ft. in all directions, as measured on a horizontal plane from the ordinary high water mark (OHWM), including all wetlands associated with the shoreline.

-If your development is located within shoreline jurisdiction, you can use these steps to find out what activities are allowable and if permits may be required:
+Use these steps to find out what activities are allowable by the Anacortes Shoreline Master Program and if City permits may be required: